-SPE 505 The Manifestation of Multigenerational Trauma and Internalized Oppression internalized oppression manifests itself in families, communities, schools, and student learning.
+SPE 505 The Manifestation of Multigenerational Trauma and Internalized Oppression

+This course will focus on how multigenerational trauma and internalized oppression manifests itself in families, communities, schools, and student learning.
 It will examine and explore strategies that provide practical skills and tools to mitigate these effects.
 Disability categories such as Emotional Behavioral Disabilities (EBD), Attention Deficit Disorder (ADHD), Autism Spectrum Disorders (ASD), and Fetal Alcohol Syndrome (FAS) will be examined as contemporary issues impacting American Indian children.
 Behavioral support options appropriate for students identified with EBD will be provided.
 A field component will accompany this course.
 (Prereq: Admission to the Naadamaadiwin program: admission to department)